Canon M vs Nikon Df

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Nikon Df and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | NFC |

 Studio photographers will appreciate that the Nikon Df (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the Df have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.